Does Society Advance? Or Does Human Nature?

 Empathy, when applied prematurely, it dissolves the emotional tension that fuels ambition.
 The paradox is that the very discomfort empathy seeks to eliminate is often the raw material of creation.

-Human survival shifted from individual strength to shared systems of support, but nature’s laws have not disappeared.
-What happens when cultural and cognitive evolution begin to shape survival more than biology itself?
+Human survival shifted from individual survival pressures to complex systems of support.
+What happens when cultural and institutional evolution begin shaping survival more than biology itself?